TheBeardyPenguin/ForAllKerbalkind/README.md

 ### 19) Prune various unused parts
 Boot up the game, create a new save, and head into the **VAB**.
 Click the icon of two crossed brooms in the bottom right to open **Janitor's Closet**.
 Click **Export/Import**, then **Import**, then **``For All Kerbalkind.prnlst``**.
 The correct directory should open by default - if you can't see the file, navigate to your KSP Directory, then **``GameData/JanitorsCloset/PluginData``**.

 After selecting the file, click the brooms icon again, then **PermaPrune**.
-This prevents the hundreds of unused mod parts from being loaded, **dramatically improving load times**.
-This is easily reversible if necessary.
+This prevents the hundreds of unused mod parts from being loaded, **dramatically improving load times and reducing memory usage**.

+This process is easily reversible if necessary.
+It will take a few minutes, so be patient.

+### 20) Select the TUFX profile
+Launch a basic vessel, such as a cockpit, to get to the *Flight* scene. **This needs to be a real launch, and <ins>NOT</ins> a KCT simulation.**

+Once loaded click on the TUFX button in the Toolbar, select the "**Blackrack_TUFX**" profile in the list, and then  **exit to the Space Center** so the settings save (don't revert, as this will also revert your change).

-### 20) Hide non-RP0 parts
+### 21) Hide non-RP0 parts
 Create a new empty folder in your KSP directory's **``GameData``** folder and name it **``NoNonRP0``**.

 This will hide all parts that cannot be pruned but are not configured for RO/RP-1 or are otherwise useless, to declutter your editor and tech tree.

-### 21) Play the game!
+### 22) Play the game!
 If everything has been set up correctly and works, you should now be able to start playing!

 > [!TIP]